Chart Color Schemes

 Hillvue is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Hillvue was found to have below average cultural diversity, with 92.1% of its population being Australian citizens, 92.7% born in Australia, and 94.9% speaking English only at home.
-The predominant religion in Hillvue is Christianity, comprising 67.6% of the population, compared to 55.9% across Rest of NSW.
-The top three ancestry groups are Australian (32.7%), English (30.6%), and Irish (9.0%).
+Hillvue was found to have a below average level of cultural diversity, with 92.1% of its population being Australian citizens, born in Australia, and speaking English only at home.
+The dominant religion in Hillvue is Christianity, which accounts for 67.6% of the population, compared to 55.9% across Regional NSW.
+Regarding ancestry, the top three groups are Australian (32.7%), English (30.6%), and Irish (9.0%).

-Notably, Australian Aboriginal people are overrepresented at 8.5%, compared to 4.6% regionally, while Samoan and Korean communities represent 0.1% each, similar to regional levels.
+Notably, Australian Aboriginal people are overrepresented in Hillvue at 8.5%, compared to 4.6% regionally.
+Samoan and Korean populations are also present but proportionate to regional levels at 0.1% each.

 Frequently Asked Questions - Diversity